Here’s Why Arbor Realty Trust, Inc. (ABR) Took A Beating Today

-During the recent trading session for Arbor Realty Trust, Inc. (NYSE:ABR), the company witnessed their stock drop by $-3.22 over a week and tumble down $-10.39 from the price 20 days ago.
+During the recent trading session for Arbor Realty Trust, Inc. (NYSE:ABR), the company witnessed their stock rise $1.59 over a week and tumble down $-7.13 from the price 20 days ago.
 When compared to their established 52-week high of $15.77, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 08/11/19.
-The recent low of $3.54 stood for a -75.21% since 03/18/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
-A beta of 1.61 is also allocated to the stock.
+The recent low of $3.54 stood for a -64.87% since 03/18/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+A beta of 1.29 is also allocated to the stock.
 Since the beta is greater than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Looking at the current readings for Arbor Realty Trust, Inc., the two-week RSI stands at 13.37.
-This figure suggests that ABR stock, for now, is overbought, meaning that the shares are not stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current ABR readings is similarly very revealing as it has a stochastic reading of 9.07% at this stage.
-This figure means that ABR share price today is being overbought.
+Looking at the current readings for Arbor Realty Trust, Inc., the two-week RSI stands at 32.15.
+This figure suggests that ABR stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
+The stochastic readings, on the other hand, based on the current ABR readings is similarly very revealing as it has a stochastic reading of 37.5% at this stage.
+This figure means that ABR share price today is being neutral.

-Technical chart claims that Arbor Realty Trust, Inc. (ABR) would settle between $5.55/share to $6.28/share level.
-However, if the stock price goes below the $4.42 mark, then the market for Arbor Realty Trust, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $4.02 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -1.99.
+Technical chart claims that Arbor Realty Trust, Inc. (ABR) would settle between $7.18/share to $7.53/share level.
+However, if the stock price goes below the $6.36 mark, then the market for Arbor Realty Trust, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $5.89 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 1.21.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at JP Morgan raised their recommendation on shares of ABR from Underweight to Neutral in their opinion released on January 29.
 Raymond James analysts bumped their rating on Arbor Realty Trust, Inc. (NYSE:ABR) stock from Mkt Perform to Outperform in a separate flash note issued to investors on August 21.
 Analysts at Deutsche Bank lowered the stock to a Hold call from its previous Buy recommendation, in a research note that dated back to February 20.